amittell/obsidian-slack-formatter/tests/integration/comprehensive-pipeline-output.md

 > [!slack]+ Message from Clay
 > **Time:** 6:28 PM
 >
 > Hi there, thanks so much for sharing this!
-We'l be passing your feedback along to our product team, and any additional context you can provide will help us prioritize with your needs in mind as we shape the roadmap.
+We'll be passing your feedback along to our product team, and any additional context you can provide will help us prioritize with your needs in mind as we shape the roadmap.
 >
-> If there are specific use cases, workflows, or challenges where these suggestions would make a big difference, feel free to share-we'd love to hear more.
-Otherwise, we'l plan to close this ticket soon and review your input offline.
+> If there are specific use cases, workflows, or challenges where these suggestions would make a big difference, feel free to share--we'd love to hear more.
+Otherwise, we'll plan to close this ticket soon and review your input offline.

 > [!slack]+ Message from 628 (httpsclayrunhq.slack.comarchivesC025XGWSYTXp1749421722956409thread ts1749421707.955479cidC025XGWSYTX)
 > **Time:** 6:28 AM